 The Company's research and development efforts are financed, in part, through funding from the OCS and BIRD.
 Since the Company's inception through June 30, 2014 (unaudited), the Company received funding from the OCS in the total amount of \$450 and from BIRD in the total amount of \$500.
 Out of the \$450 in funding from the OCS, a total amount of \$50 were royalty bearing grants, while a total amount of \$400 was received in consideration of 5,237 convertible preferred A shares.
 The Company is obligated to pay royalties to the OCS, amounting to 3%-3.5% of the sales of the products and other related revenues generated from such projects, up to 100% of the grants received.
 The royalty payment obligations also bear interest at the LIBOR rate.
-The obligation to pay these royalties is contingent on actual sales of the applicable products and in the absence of such sales, no payment is required.
-The Company is obligated to pay royalties to the BIRD amounting to 5% of the sales of the products and other related revenues generated from such projects, up to 150% of the grants received.
+The obligation to pay these royalties to the BIRD amounting to 5% of the sales of the products and other related revenues generated from such projects to the BIRD amounting to 5% of the sales of the products and other related revenues generated from such proventies to the BIRD amounting to 5% of the sales of the products and other related revenues and other related revenues and other related to pay royalties to the BIRD amounting to 5% of the sales of the products and other related revenues generated from such projects.